luna-nightbyte/ML-process/README.md

 ### Settings
-The [docker-compoe.yml](https://github.com/luna-nightbyte/ML-process/blob/main/docker-compose.yml) file contains os enviroments that is used inside all of the containers to run each app.
+The [docker-compoe.yml](https://github.com/luna-nightbyte/ML-process/blob/main/docker-compose.yml) file contains os enviroments that is by the app.
+Most of these can be left to default.

+Bare minimum to modify would probably be `APP_NAME`, `SESSION_NAME`, `INPUT_DIR`.

 Edit these to change settings when you run any application:
 ```docker-compose.yml
     # Application settings: